harisqazi1/CTF/README.md

 # CTF Resource
 A compilation of tools, links, and resources for Capture the Flag competitions or penetration tests.
+If a command does not work, run "sudo apt-get (or package installer for system) install command" to download it.
+These all work for Kali Linux.

 WORK IN PROGRESS